-- 2.1.1.In an effort to provide the best possible racing experience for all competitors, iRacing.com[TM] has instituted a licensing process for all members. - 2.1.2.
-Members start at Rookie and progress.
+- 2.1.1.In an effort to provide the best possible racing experience for all competitors, iRacing.com[TM] has instituted a licensing process for all members. - 2.1.2.Members start at Rookie and progress.
 Higher-level licenses are awarded based on on-track safety record and experience.
 Each racing series is restricted to certain license levels, grouping drivers with similar safety records. iRatings, which measure driver skills based on competitive results, do not impact FIRST licenses. - 2.1.3.
-After a member's initial period as a Rookie, FIRST licenses are awarded (or lost) only at the completion of an iRacing.com[TM] Season.
+FIRST licenses are awarded (or lost) during the season and at the completion of iRacing.com[TM] Season.
 Members earn licenses sequentially within a particular iRacing.com[TM] Category, Road Racing or Oval Track Racing.
+(See Section 2.8)